The short version

 "Criminals use scanners to evade police"

 Research shows criminals rarely use scanners.
 When they do use technology, they rely on social media, lookouts, or inside information - none of which encryption addresses.
-Meanwhile, honest citizens lose a vital safety tool.
+Meanwhile, honest citizens lose a real safety tool.

 "Encryption protects victim privacy"